-What is CLL?
+What is CLL/SLL?

-The majority of people have no symptoms when they are diagnosed with CLL.
-In around 7 in 10 people, CLL is found by chance on a blood test done for another reason.
+Most people have no symptoms when they are diagnosed with CLL.
+It’s usually found by chance when doctors notice high levels of lymphocytes on a blood test done for another reason.

 - fatigue (extreme tiredness)